June 15, 1911 – The electric starter is patented

 This site contains product affiliate links.
 We may receive a commission if you make a purchase after clicking on one of these links.
 This includes links to sites including those owned by companies such as eBay, Amazon and Goodyear.

-If you have any questions about the content we publish, including our car videos and car history pictures and text and the use of them, please don’t hesitate to contact us.
+If you have any questions about this automotive history content, including our car videos and car history pictures and text and the use of them, please don’t hesitate to contact us.

 On occasion we post classic cars for sale from Craigslist, Facebook and other online marketplaces.
 We utilize imagery from those ads in a fair use fashion.
 This includes barn finds for sale, muscle cars for sale, vans for sale, station wagons for sale, trucks for sale and other affordable old cars for sale.
 If you’d like your car featured, reach out to us!